 Pricing Details: Purchased 3.5 grams for $24.90 at the SQDC in Montreal, Quebec, Canada. ($7.11/gram)

-I wanted skunky, kushy, gassy, what I got was….herbal?
-I really didn’t get much in the aroma, there were slight kushy notes that became more apparent after the weed was milled but far from what it should be.
+I wanted skunky, kushy, and gassy, but what I got was….herbal.
+I really didn’t get much in the aroma, and there were slight kushy notes that became more apparent after the weed was milled, but far from what it should be.
 The terps seem to be quiet on this BC Sweet Skunk.